 What plans do you have for your business in the coming year?
 Will you be expanding or introducing a new product to the marketplace?
-How will your existing human capital support and sustain your business throughout these changes?
+How will your existing human capital strategy support and sustain your business throughout these changes?

 According to “Managing Human Capital Risk: A Call for a Partnership between Enterprise Risk Management and Human Resources”, a study published by The Conference Board, human capital comprises at least half of a business’ operating costs and can have a significant impact on its overall success.

 The study authors suggest that conscientiously planning your human capital strategy can prevent a number of problems and help insure your enterprise flourishes.
 To do so, they recommend asking yourself the following questions:

 Will I need to hire new employees in the upcoming year?

 Rather than scrambling for someone to fill a position at the last minute, work with a professional recruiter to create a profile of the ideal candidate and begin formulating a plan to identify potential sources to attract people who might fit the bill.
 Hiring the wrong person or someone who simply “can do the job” instead of the perfect candidate can be the difference between a business’ success and failure.
 All hiring decisions should be thoughtful, not impulsive, acts.

 Could my current workers better benefit my business after further professional development?